vkill/youdao_fanyi/README.markdown

     > YoudaoFanyi.t(:i, :china)   => ["我", "中国"]

-When your want translate models attributes, please use https://github.com/vkill/i18n_attributes, it auto use this gem.
-(WARN: this function wait support!!!)
+When your want translate models attributes, please see https://github.com/vkill/i18n_attributes .

 ##Use in shell